 Jerry Nolan, Editor-in-Chief at Resuscitation Journal, who did not participate in the study but is considered an authority on the subject, said of the research, “Dr. Parnia and his colleagues are to be congratulated on the completion of a fascinating study that will open the door to more extensive research into what happens when we die.”
 (2)

-Consciousness after clinical death: “Whether it fades away afterward, we do not know”
+Consciousness after clinical death or Near death experience “Whether it fades away afterward, we do not know”

 He continued, saying: ” One in five said they had felt an unusual sense of peacefulness while nearly one third said time had slowed down or speeded up.
 Some recalled seeing a bright light; a golden flash or the Sun shining.
 Others recounted feelings of fear or drowning or being dragged through deep water.
-13 per cent said they had felt separated from their bodies and the same number said their sensed had been heightened.”
+13 percent said they had felt separated from their bodies and the same number said their senses had been heightened.”

 Exploring objectively what happens when we die

-The study director said, “In this study we wanted to go beyond the emotionally charged yet poorly defined term of “near death experiences” to explore objectively what happens when we die.
-While it was not possible to absolutely prove the reality or meaning of patients’ experiences and claims of awareness, (due to the very low incidence – two percent – of explicit recall of visual awareness or so called out of body experiences), it was impossible to disclaim them either and more work is needed in this area”.
+The study director said, “In this study, we wanted to go beyond the emotionally charged yet poorly defined term of “near death experience” to explore objectively what happens when we die.
+While it was not possible to absolutely prove the reality or meaning of patients’ experiences and claims of awareness, (due to the very low incidence – two percent – of explicit recall of visual awareness or so-called out of body experiences), it was impossible to disclaim them either and more work is needed in this area”.

 In our opinion, the study led by Parnia merits special attention, because of its scientific rigor and the prudence of its conclusions, which are supported by scientifically proven facts.
 We hope that this study can also be extended to those who have been diagnosed as brain dead and have come back to life.

 Bioethics Observatory – Institute of Life Sciences